Ankyytt/Shift-Manager-Advanced-With-Frontend/README.md

 # Shift-Manager-Advanced-With-Frontend
 An advanced version for Shift Management System for Roster Building

-File to large
+File to large to be uploaded in GITHUB

-Mail the owner at ankitdas2003@gmail.com to get the zip file and more info
+Mail the owner at ankitdas2003@gmail.com to get the zip file for whole project and more info...

 To Run
 1. Open a Terminal, Go to Frontend Folder (cd frontend), Write- npm start